Geontech/meta-redhawk-sdr/README.md

 In short, [Yocto][1] allows you to build a custom, light weight embedded linux distribution  built specifically for your hardware.

-What is Openembedded-Hawk
+What is Meta-REDHAWK-SDR
 --------------------------
-Openembedded-hawk is a set of [Yocto][1]/[Open-Embedded][2] recipes for the [REDHAWK][3] framework, its dependencies, and a handful of example components, devices, and shared libraries.
+Meta-REDHAWK-SDR is a set of [Yocto][1]/[Open-Embedded][2] recipes for the [REDHAWK][3] framework, its dependencies, and a handful of example components, devices, and shared libraries.

 This repository, along with the base Yocto framework will enable you to build the REDHAWK framework for any hardware platform in which a Board Support Package is available.